camptocamp/c2cgeoportal/doc/integrator/caching.rst

 ``production.ini.in`` file the ``default_max_age`` value. ``0`` will mean ``no-cache``.
 The specified value is in seconds.

-To change this value for a specific service add the following stricture in the ``config.yaml.in``:
+To change this value for a specific service add the following stricture in your ``vars`` file:

 .. code:: yaml